Hadeon/overtrackerPublic/README.md

 FUTURE UPDATES:

-  -- Once UserID is placed in the store, query the DB for data with that ID -- Determine how much data we are currently entering into the DetailsModal before creating the DB model -- Update charts upon saving
+  -- Determine how much data we are currently entering into the DetailsModal before creating the DB model -- Update charts upon saving
   -- Percentage algorithm for W/L for Bar graph